Salem Lutheran Church is gathering online.

 Bring 'em!
 Salem is welcoming and encouraging of all children.
 We are comfortable with children in worship, knowing their behavior will vary.
 During the service, they are invited to come up for the children's sermon, a brief learning time just for them, led by the pastor at the front of the church.

 As a parent or guardian, we encourage you to be as present with your child as you prefer.
 We provide a small play area in the back of the sanctuary, and if you feel that they need to take a break from worship, you may take them downstairs to our fellowship hall, where there are restrooms and spaces to run around.
+Please note we can not offer the play areas as described while we are under the restrictions of COVID-19.

 Is Salem LGBTQIA+ friendly?